Geometry of the Milky Way's dark matter from dynamical models of the tilted stellar halo: Results

 As a fiducial model we select the median prolate dark matter model, with $\betadm=43.1^\circ$ and $\qdm=\pdm=0.867$.
 This is also not far from the median triaxial model with $\betadm=41^\circ$, $\qdm=0.85$, and $\pdm=0.88$.
 We show the 3D shape of the fiducial prolate dark matter halo compared to the \citetalias{han2022} stellar halo in Fig.~\ref{fig:3d_shape}.
 We re-run the Schwarzschild fit for this model at higher resolution, with $N_\mathrm{orb}=10000$ orbits integrated for time $100\,T_\mathrm{circ}$.
 We then generate an $N$-body snapshot of the fitted stellar halo with $10^7$ particles.

 The radial density and anisotropy profiles of the fiducial model are compared to the data in Fig.~\ref{fig:rho_beta_profiles}.
 The top panel shows the spherically averaged density profile $\rho(r)$ of the model and the \citetalias{han2022} density.
 The two profiles generally match very well.
 The largest difference is at $r<10$~kpc, where the Schwarzschild model underestimates the density.
 This is shown more clearly in the middle panel, where we plot the fractional residuals of the model compared to the data.
 At most radii the error is less than $3\%$, and only exceeds $10\%$ at $r\lesssim8$~kpc.
-At these small radii the baryons dominate the Galactic potential rather than the tilted dark matter halo, so it is unsurprising that the Schwarzschild model fails to accurately match the tilted stellar halo.
-This reflects the fact that the target density distribution is a triaxial ellipsoid with no radial dependence in its shape or orientation, so it may not be fully consistent with dynamical equilibrium.
+At these small radii the baryons dominate the Galactic potential rather than the tilted dark matter halo.
+It is therefore unsurprising that the Schwarzschild model deviates from the simple triaxial ellipsoidal structure of the target density distribution.
+This reflects the fact that the target has no radial dependence in its shape or orientation, so it is not necessarily consistent with dynamical equilibrium.
+We also note that the \citet{han2022} model is fitted to only data at high Galactic latitudes (i.e. excluding the disc), so it may not be sensitive to the shape near the Galactic plane.
 The bottom panel of Fig.~\ref{fig:rho_beta_profiles} shows the anisotropy profile $\betaan(r)$ of the fiducial model, with the points marking the RR Lyrae measurements from \citet{iorio2021}.
 The model matches these data points well, with the only exception being at $r\approx25$~kpc where \citet{iorio2021} measure a lower $\betaan$.
 However, the uncertainty of this measurement is large (see their Fig.~7), so our model is still consistent.
 The model also closely matches the measurements of \citet{lancaster2019} and \citet{bird2021} (see Fig.~\ref{fig:beta_an_data}).
 At $r>24$~kpc (outside the $\betaan$ constraints) the anisotropy remains approximately constant at $\betaan\approx0.9$.
 This is likely because the orbit library was generated from a spherical Jeans model with $\betaan=0.9$, and the model has sufficient freedom to fit the density profile without changing the anisotropy.